 Assessment Only (AO) route

-If a member of your staff already meet the Teachers' Standards and has significant teaching experience, they could be suitable for our Assessment Only route.
+If a member of your staff already meets the Teachers' Standards and has significant teaching experience, they could be suitable for our Assessment Only route.

-TES Institute is an approved Assessment Only provider and will be able to assess the candidate in your school, giving them the opportunity to demonstrate that they meet the Teachers' Standards and provide a portfolio of evidence.
-Assessment Only will take up to 12 weeks and will involve one of our Pathway Tutors attending the school to undertake lesson observations and review the teacher's portfolio, before making a recommendation as to whether QTS should be awarded.
+Tes Institute is an approved Assessment Only provider and will be able to assess the candidate in your school, giving them the opportunity to demonstrate that they meet the Teachers' Standards and provide a portfolio of evidence.
+Assessment Only usually takes 12 weeks to complete and will involve one of our Pathway Tutors attending the school to undertake lesson observations and review the teacher's portfolio, before making a recommendation as to whether QTS should be awarded.